 - Revision of ambitions for 2020

 The Paris Agreement provides for a 5-year “dialogue” between states that will lead them to improve their targets for reduction of emissions.
 But nothing indicates for the moment that this dialogue will bear results by 2020, given the absence of positive signs and political leadership.
 In 2015, the personal involvement of Barack Obama and Xi Jinping, in addition to the full engagement of French diplomacy and UN Secretary-General Ban Ki-moon, were essential for the success of the Paris COP21.
 In 2018, the horizon is not at all the same.
+Only 30 heads of State, most from small countries, were present in Katowice.
+For France, no Minister stayed the last week, to work on the Paris agreement implementation.
+What a bad signal!

 - The mechanisms of carbon cooperation